 How to stop being Catholic

-This article is opposite to my article "How do I become Catholic?"
+This article is opposite to the article "How do I become Catholic?"

 We hope you don't leave.
 In fact, that would put your soul in grave eternal danger.
 However, God gave us free will and we can leave if we like.
-If you are thinking about leaving the Church you probably have not been in communion with the Church for a while.
-We hope you go the opposite direction instead of renouncing the Church.
-Some of the best Catholics are "reverts" who suddenly returned with fervor to the faith.
-We personally like the words of Peter:
+We like the words of Peter when Jesus asked if he would also leave him:

 Jesus asked him, "Will you leave me too?"
 He said "Lord, where would I go, you are the Word of Life?"
 (Jn 6:68)